intel-analytics/BigDL-2.x/docs/docs/models/recommendation/programming-guide.md

 ## Wide and Deep
 Wide and Deep Learning Model, proposed by [Google, 2016](https://arxiv.org/pdf/1606.07792.pdf), is a DNN-Linear mixed model, which combines the strength of memorization and generalization.
 It's useful for generic large-scale regression and classification problems with sparse input features (e.g., categorical features with a large number of possible feature values).
 It has been used for Google App Store for their app recommendation.

+After training the model, users can use the model to [do prediction and recommendation](#prediction-and-recommendation).

 **Scala**
 ```scala
 WideAndDeep(modelType = "wide_n_deep", numClasses, columnInfo, hiddenLayers = Array(40, 20, 10))